BikLab/lab-onboarding/README.md

 ### Welcome to the [Bik Lab](https://biklab.github.io/) at [UC Riverside](http://www.ucr.edu/)!

+**Lab Mission Statement**:

+1. To perform cutting-edge research at the interface of biological and computational sciences and being leaders in the field of ecological and evolutionary -Omics approaches focused on microbial eukaryotes in marine sediments (with an emphasis on free-living nematodes and deep-sea habitats).
+2. To ensure that all lab members become well-rounded scientists with sufficient training and expertise that will allow them to succeed in their chosen career path.
+This will be accomplished by professional development that focuses on: effective written, verbal  and visual communication skills; bioinformatics and programming skills; experience in project managment; scientific outreach and education; fostering relationships with policymakers and stakeholders.

+**Core Values**: Exploring innovative and cross-discipinary science, creativity, teamwork, research excellence, practicing open science, communicating our technical knowledge and scientific results to non-scientists

 This github repo is a compilation of valuable resources for new Bik lab members.
 Our lab utilizes ***-omics*** and computational biology approaches to study the microbial eukaryote biodiversity and evolution in marine environments and other ecosystems.

 Below is a short list of tutorials we recommend you review to get comfortable with nagivating the Linux environment.